xlwings/xlwings/docs/quickstart.rst

     def hello(name):
         return f'Hello {name}'

-Converters can be used with UDFs, too.
+Converters can be used with UDFs by using type hints.
 Again a Pandas DataFrame example:

 .. code-block:: python